Engraving Metal with a Laser

 While cutting and engraving are two separate laser processes, they have many similarities, and so a single cutting laser setup can also be used to laser engrave materials too.

-In the article below we explore laser engraving in more depth, with a particular focus on the engraving of metal using a laser.
+In the article below we explore engraving with lasers in more depth, with a particular focus on the engraving of metal using a laser.

 A cutting laser allows the user total control when it comes to beam intensity, duration and heat output, meaning that it can be manipulated to work with different materials and for different processes.

-While the laser cutting and laser engraving processes are similar, they do have important differences.
+While the cutting and engraving processes are similar, they do have important differences.
 First and foremost, laser cutting involves cutting into a material, whether to trim down its size or create shapes.
-Laser engraving, on the other hand, concerns leaving a deep mark on a material, often used for things such as barcodes on items.
+Engraving with lasers on the other hand, concerns leaving a deep mark on a material, often used for things such as barcodes on items.

 The difference between the actual conducting of the physical processes themselves comes down to the laser lens.
 For the laser engraving process, you will find that the laser lens is shorter, which provides a finer and more precise spot size.
 Due to this, the quality of the engraving is increased.

 Laser cutting, on the other hand, uses a longer laser lens, which is better for delivering a cut, especially on thicker metals and materials.
-It will not be uncommon to have to perform both laser cutting and laser engraving on a single object or item, for example cutting down car pieces and then engraving serial numbers onto them.
+It will not be uncommon to have to perform both cutting and engraving on a single object or item, for example cutting down car pieces and then engraving serial numbers onto them.

 For this reason, it is useful to have a process that can easily be switched between these different functions.
 All of the different types of laser cutting are capable of doing this, as are all of our fiber lasers here at SPI Lasers.